 - Hazelnut Citrus Torte

 This is a flour-less cake made with almond meal, and to accentuate the flavor I added almond extract.
-One thing that is different from the original recipe is that I use FIVE Organic Extra Virgin Olive Oil instead of vegetable oil.
+One thing that is different from the original recipe is that I use LIÁ Premium Extra Virgin Olive Oil instead of vegetable oil.
+We have a number of baking recipes here using EVOO instead of vegetable oil or cooking oil.

 I hope you get a chance to make this Persian Almond Cardamom Pistachio Cake.
 Did you make this or another recipe?
 Tag @Spoonabilities on Instagram or add a photo or comment on Pinterest, so we can find you!
 And we love to hear from you in the comment section below.